Twilight Zone (pinball)

 Twilight Zone is a widebody pinball machine, designed by Pat Lawlor and based on the TV series of the same name.
 It was first released in 1993 by Midway (under the Bally label).
-This game is part of WMS' SuperPin line of widebody games alongside Star Trek: The Next Generation and Indiana Jones: The Pinball Adventure.
+This game is the first of WMS' SuperPin line of widebody games; Star Trek: The Next Generation and Indiana Jones: The Pinball Adventure released later in 1993.

-Description
+Design

 Following the huge success of The Addams Family pinball game, Midway gave Lawlor full creative control over the design of his next game, and the result is an unusually complex machine.
-Among its special features are the following:
+The game took 16 months to design.
+The designer said the game has "flippers that aren’t flippers, pinballs that aren’t pinballs, and a clock that’s not a clock".
+It included more features and patents than any prior pinball game.